encodingx/binary/README.md

 ## Intended Audience
-This module is useful to developers implementing binary message and file format specifications.
+This module is useful to developers implementing binary message and file format specifications using the Go programming language.
 Whereas stable implementations of open-source formats are most likely readily available, proprietary formats often require bespoke solutions.